banteg/raycast-eips/README.md

 gh repo clone ethereum/ERCs
 ```

-The current repo will clone them auotmatically and then will update them once a day.
+The current repo will clone them automatically and then will update them once a day.